 When surveying the area for the latest widening projects it was realised that they would need to follow the course of the original canal....which was now filled in!

 This photograph was taken looking North (below point F on the "double" map above) with the village of Ladbergen on the right and the Münster-Osnabrück Airport on the left.
 The barges on the left are using the repaired 1930s route and, on the right, the latest construction follows the track of the original 19th Century canal.

-The finishing touches were being put to the new canal in 2002.
+The finishing touches were being put to the new canal when this photograph was taken in 2002.

-It is now impossible to see how the track of the canal has been altered.
+It is now impossible to see how the track of the canal has been altered over the years.